BanklessDAO/writers-guild-governance-framework/Policy docs/Writers Guild Governance Framework.md

 Scribbler, a Pupil can request the role tag from a DAO Level 2 Contributor working within the Guild.

-### Scribbler
+### B. Scribbler
-Has the Writers Guild tag and wishes to start contributing to Guild activities and conversations.
+1. Has the Writers Guild tag and wishes to start contributing to Guild activities and conversations.
+2. May participate in Guild-wide Coordinape Epochs.

-Cannot participate in elected roles, governance polls or Client Services.
-To move to Scribe, a Scribbler must:
+3. Cannot participate in elected roles, governance polls or Client Services.
-Complete any three paid tasks within the same Season.
-Tasks may include any paid contributions to the Guild, a Newsletter, or for the EPA.
-Furthermore, paid contributions to Good Morning News will accrue completion credits toward Scribe at a ratio of two paid contributions to equal one Guild task.

 Any DAO Level 2 Contributor working within the Guild may change a Scribbler to Scribe once the above tasks are completed.
 Promotees must provide evidence for their contributions. (multi-sig payments, witness, or otherwise)

-### Scribe
+### C. Scribe
-Has the Writers Guild tag and has demonstrated proficiency and reliability.
+1. Has the Writers Guild tag and has demonstrated proficiency and reliability.
+2. Scribe status may be awarded immediately upon the completion of any three (3) paid tasks, where “any” is qualified by literally any task completed and paid out by the Guild’s, Newsletter’s, or EPA’s multisigs.
+Due to the nature of the work with Good Morning News (hereafter, GMN), this amounts to six (6) paid tasks, where two (2) GMN tasks equate to one (1) Guild task.

-Can participate in all Guild activities, including, but not limited to:
+3. Can participate in all Guild activities, including, but not limited to:
 - acting as a signatory on the Guild multi-sig wallet.
-- volunteering for elected Roles.
+- being nominated for elected Roles.
 - working for Client Services.
 - voting on all governance matters.
-- GMN activities
+4. Once awarded, Scribe status may be maintained for six (6) months from date of award.
+Upon completion of three (3) tasks within a given season, Scribe status is renewed for another six (6) months.
+Scribes may maintain their status indefinitely by regularly completing the minimum required tasks each season per Article III Section C2.

-## Plagiarism
+## IV.
+Plagiarism
 Plagiarism is not tolerated in the Writers Guild.
 Writers who have copied or otherwise passed work as their own have one opportunity to correct their error.
 Second offense will result in demotion from Scribe to Scribbler if